plioi/plioi.github.io/_posts/2022-10-22-antifeatures.md

 In the case of integrating with GitHub Actions, your own test projects can get opinionated about how much or how little to include in your Job Summary.
 In my case, I just wanted a simple color-coded summary of a test run, trusting the details would be captured in the Step log.

-All it took was adding a simple event-based report class to [write the markdown the way I wanted](https://github.com/fixie/fixie/pull/293), and then to enlist that report when we're running inside the Continuous Integration environment:
+All it took was adding a simple event-based report class to [write the markdown the way I wanted](https://github.com/fixie/fixie/pull/293), and then enlistling that report when we're running inside the Continuous Integration environment:

 ```cs
 class GitHubReport :